 Do you own a duplex, triplex or multiple-unit residential building?
 Financial assistance granted under the Rénoclimat program will be higher than for single-family homes.
 Consult the page Amounts for multiple-unit housing.

-Improving the insulating value of a roof
+Improving the insulating value of your roof assemblies

-Type of roofFinancial assistanceFactors considered in the calculation
+Type of roof assemblyFinancial assistanceFactors considered in the calculation

 • Percentage of insulated surface

-• Pre-work insulating value
+• Pre-retrofit insulation value

-• Post-work insulating value
+• Post-retrofit insulation value

 Before undertaking your renovations, you can consult the section on Practical advice to learn more about roof insulation.